F0laf0lu/hngtask2/README.md

     ```
 ## API Endpoints and Usage

-Visit the Doumentation file for all the availabel endpoints and how to use them
+Visit the [Documentation](https://github.com/F0laf0lu/hngtask2/blob/main/DOCUMENTATION.md) file for all the available api endpoints and how to use them